grammyjs/website/site/docs/guide/files.md

 > Check out the [`:media` and `:file` shortcuts](./filter-queries#shortcuts) for filter queries if you want to receive any kind of file.

 Once you have called `getFile`, you can use the returned `file_path` to download the file using this URL `https://api.telegram.org/file/bot<token>/<file_path>`, where `<token>` must be replaced by your bot token.

+If you [run your own Bot API server](./api#running-a-local-bot-api-server), the `file_path` will instead be an absolutely file path that points to a file on your local disk.
+In that case, you do not need to download anything anymore, as the Bot API server downloads the file for you when calling `getFile`.

 ::: tip Files Plugin
 grammY does not come bundled with its own file downloader, but you can install the [official files plugin](../plugins/files).